V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 - LaTex
 - And many more through [PanDoc](http://pandoc.org/).

 As such it also gives you enough rope to hang yourself.
 There are simply too many possible workflows to document them all here.
-Instead we are documenting but one, in the hope that you can use above list of capabilities in combination with the fully described workflow below to create your own publishing workflow.
+Instead we are documenting but one, in the hope that you can use the above list of capabilities in combination with the fully described workflow below to create your own publishing workflow.

 __Note:__ You should be able to use most of the workflow for your purposes.
-E.g. it is likely that your publishing system will require a Table of Contents.
+E.g., it is likely that your publishing system will require a Table of Contents.
 We show you how to create in the most common formats: HTML, JSON and YAML.
 We also show you how to link Classeur to GitHub.
 Once you see how you can link one platform it shall be easy to link to the others.

-If you have documented your workflow and like to share it help others than use the V²Flow button to create a fork of this article, add  your workflow and make a pull request so to share it with others.
+If you have documented your workflow and would like to share it to help others, then use the V²Flow button to create a fork of this article, add  your workflow and make a pull request so to share it with others.

 ## GitHub Pages Publishing